konsmu/sdce_path_planning/README.md

 ## Step 7.
 Build and Execute the Project

+Attention: If you encounter any error when trying to compile the project, first use `./install-ubuntu.sh`

 When you finish updating the project files, you can execute the project using the commands below.

 ```bash